Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/player/banaccount.md

 >Your account **isn't removed from any server** its currently on.{.is-danger}

 ## How to completely remove your account
-So if you want to completely remove your account from Zoe use `@Zoe ban` (to no longer allow adding the account on Zoe) and `@Zoe kick all` (to remove it from all servers it is currently added to).
+So if you want to completely remove your account from Zoe:
+- [x] Use @Zoe ban - To no longer allow adding the account on Zoe
+- [x] Use @Zoe kick all - To remove it from all servers it is currently added to